(Corrects to add TWA and remove Delta as 'Big Four' rivals in 5th paragraph)

 Operations will run out of a building in Miami International Airport that served as Eastern's headquarters until 1991.

-The original Eastern was one of the country's "Big Four" airlines - along with American, Delta and United - that dominated U.S. air travel for more than 50 years.
+The original Eastern was one of the country's "Big Four" airlines - along with American Airlines, United and TWA (which merged with American in 2001) - that dominated U.S. air travel for more than 50 years.

 The airline was formed in 1930 by the consolidation of several smaller, regional airlines and in the decades that followed became the first to make regular shuttle flights between Boston and Washington D.C. and to use jet aircraft.